kasperjunge/vibe-coding.dk/spec_driven_development/Exercise_Spec_Driven_Development.md

 ```

 The agent will:
-- Ask which project if multiple exist
 - Read requirements and design documents
 - Generate an implementation plan at `specs/<project-name>/plan.md` with phases, specific tasks, and success criteria

-**Review the output:** Read through the plan and ask the agent to refine any phases that seem unclear or incomplete.
+**Review the output:** Skim through the plan and ask the agent to refine any phases that seem unclear or incomplete.

 ### 7. Implementation Phase

 **Objective:** Execute the plan phase by phase.

-**Start fresh:** Start a new chat session and switch to agent/composer mode.
+**Start fresh:** Start a new chat session.

 **Run the implementation command:**